DevGuyRash/git-hooks-runner-toolkit/README.md

 ### Creating and Installing Your Own Hooks

 You can easily create and install your own custom hooks.
-The recommended way to do this is to place your hook scripts in the `hooks/` directory, and then use the `add` command to install them.
+The recommended way to do this is to place your hook scripts in the `hooks/` directory, and then use the `stage add` subcommand to install them.

 For example, let's say you want to create a `pre-push` hook that runs your test suite.
 You would create a file named `hooks/pre-push/10-run-tests.sh` with the following content: